codeborne/klite/jdbc/README.md

 ## Migrations

-[DBMigrator](src/DBMigrator.kt) is provided for simple SQL-based DB migrations, it supports a very similar syntax to [Liquibase SQL Format](https://docs.liquibase.com/concepts/basic/sql-format.html), see [sample](../sample/db/db.sql).
+[DBMigrator](src/migrator/DBMigrator.kt) is provided for simple SQL-based DB migrations, it supports a very similar syntax to [Liquibase SQL Format](https://docs.liquibase.com/concepts/basic/sql-format.html), see [sample](../sample/db/db.sql).

+Advantages over Liquibase:
+* Small and simple, doesn't include vulnerable dependencies nor requires java.desktop module
+* No mandatory author name, which can be useless when pair programming or caring about collective code ownership
+* Filepath is not part of changeset unique ID, enabling moving changesets between files easily (refactoring)
+* Every team can structure their IDs in any way, even prefixing with author or using date-time notation, to minimize conflicts.
+* Provides simpler way to treat changes and failures with onChange and onFail attributes.
+* Allows writing changesets in Kotlin code via [ChangeSet](src/migrator/ChangeSet.kt) constructor.
+* Migration from Liquibase is done automatically, see [db_changelog.sql](src/migrator/db_changelog.sql)